allentpogi/wk6-5day-weather-forecast/README.md

 This project is using my own API key so that I can use the OpenWeather API to fetch the weather.

-When deploying, ensure that the API key is a valid API key for OpenWeather API
+When deploying, ensure that the API key is a valid API key for OpenWeather API.

+To visit the deployed application, navigate to this URL: https://allentpogi.github.io/wk6-5day-weather-forecast/.

 ## Features